 19.1 The school is committed to safeguarding children and will always make safeguarding decisions that are in the best interests of each child.
 For further information or if you have any queries about this policy, please contact the school.

 Appendix A

-The school's safeguarding policy is intended to be used in conjunction with the following policies;
+The school's safeguarding policy is intended to be used in conjunction with all policies (refer to the website)